June 20, 2025

 Who Is In Our Bargaining Unit?

-Appendix B of our CBA defines who the unions advocate for, and the definition of this unit was approved by the state Department of Labor during SJU's unionization in 1970.
-Basically, all teaching faculty at St. John's are part of our bargaining unit (full-time and adjunct), with the exception of faculty administrators like Asst/Assoc/Deans or Vice/Provosts, and graduate students who teach through SJU fellowships.
-(Unfunded graduate students who simply teach as adjuncts ARE part of the unit, however).
-It is common for some administrators who hold faculty appointments, such as the President, Provost, or minor Deans, to teach classes, but they are classified as outside our unit because of their administrative roles and titles.
+All teaching faculty at St. John's are part of our bargaining unit (full-time and adjunct), with the exception of faculty administrators like Asst/Assoc/Deans or Vice/Provosts, and graduate students who teach through SJU fellowships.
+Graduate students who simply teach as adjuncts ARE part of the unit, however.
+Finally, administrators who teach classes are classified as outside our unit because of their administrative roles and titles.

 Our Chapter's History

 The St. John's University local chapter of the American Association of University Professors (AAUP), Inc., is the oldest faculty union on campus, first organized in 1961.
 Its work led to the historic St. John's University faculty contract of 1970-2: for the first time at a private college in the United States, faculty collectively bargained for their employment conditions.
 Because of political turmoil during the early years of unionization at St. John's, the bargaining unit at the university is split equally between two faculty unions: the local SJU-AAUP Inc. chapter, and the Faculty Association (FA).
 Faculty members may join one, both, or neither, but all faculty vote on the contract after it has been negotiated for them by representatives from our two unions.
-Although the reasons for having two distinct unions are now simply a matter of SJU's history, rulings of the National Labor Relations Board since the 1980 Yeshiva case make a merger of the two unions a difficult task.
-For more details on the history of the two unions, and the repercussions of the Yeshiva case on a merger, see the 2008 Newsletter See also our link to the 1967 book, Crisis at St. John's, written by two SJU sociologists.
+Although the reasons for having two distinct unions are now simply a matter of SJU's history, rulings of the National Labor Relations Board since the 1980 Yeshiva case makes the two-union structure an important precedent.

 Powered by Wild Apricot Membership Software